matiasbenary/docs/docs/api/rpc/setup.md

 ---
 id: setup
 title: Setup
+description: Learn how to set up RPC endpoints for NEAR networks, configure authentication, and use tools like Postman, JavaScript, and HTTPie to interact with the API.
 ---

 In order to use the RPC API you will need to setup the correct RPC endpoints.